jamesplease/skipped-periodic-values.js/README.md

 The distance that the function repeats itself along is the "period."

-An interval is defined by a "start" and "end".

 ### API

 ##### `skippedPeriodicValues(start, distance, value, period)`

-Find the number of values contained with the "start" and "end."
-This method works with intervals with inclusive starts and exclusive ends.
-In math syntax, this would be written as `[start, end)`.

-The order that you specify the start and end does not matter.
+Find the number of values skipped across "distance."